swardell/RepData_PeerAssessment1/PA1_template.md

 ```
 The mean went from originally 9354.23 to imputed value of 10766.19.
 The median went from originally 10395 to imputed value of 10351.62.
 Imputing
 the missing data increases the mean and median as steps are added for missing values.
+The right side of the histogran pushes out further to the right with a greater spread of higher valus.

 ## Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.